-When someone mentions the Pine Barrens, a few things come to mind: The Jersey Devil, “Piney Power,” and many trees — over a million acres of them, to be exact.
+When someone mentions the Pine Barrens, a few things come to mind: The Jersey Devil, “Piney Power,” and over a million acres of trees!
 That’s all I knew before getting a private tour by the most knowledgeable and kind woman at Whitesbog Village, a working farm and living history museum of the region’s blueberry and cranberry crops.

 Unfortunately, the attendant at the register said they weren’t offering tours that day.
 My disappointment was apparent after the hour-and-a-half drive, so she motioned to a coworker to come over.
 The pleasant woman with white-rimmed glasses said she would be delighted to give us a private tour!
 She then unlocked all the buildings and started her speech, beginning with the land’s pre-historic roots with glaciers, mammoths, natives, and aquifers.
 It was all quite interesting, but I won’t spoil it here.